cracki/laravelSms/README.md

 Usage
 -----
-for use this package, please register on [parssms24.ir](http://parssms24.ir)
+for use this package, please register on [Fara Payamak](http://www.farapayamak.ir/)

 ### Send Message
 ```php